-Design Fails: Celebrating National Failures Day With Design Gaffes

-Design fails are great.
-But we want to see your design wins.
-Enter the International Design Awards for your chance to be featured in HOW magazine.
-Learn more…
+The Best of the Worst: Celebrating Design Fails

 Let’s face it—some of our projects end up a little more successful than others.
-Sometimes we win awards, like these 81 promo projects, or the 292 winners or the 2017 International Design Awards.
+Sometimes we win awards and accolades.
 And sometimes we mess up.
 Design fails happen.
 And there’s nothing wrong with celebrating our failures, acknowledging what went wrong, learning from the mistakes, and moving on.

-Today is National Failures Day.
-So from one of our favorite subreddits (r/CrappyDesign), we bring you 14 design fails that’ll make you go, “Uhhhh.”
+Earlier this month we celebrated National Failures Day so we thought why not celebrate a few favorite fails from one of our favorite subreddits (r/CrappyDesign).
+With that, we bring you 14 design fails that’ll make you go, “Uhhhh.”

+If you are looking to turn your design fails into wins, we’ve got you covered there as well.

 Exercises for Designers with Jim Krause: